balqui/prefscript/README.md

 recursive functions; naturally doubles as a (purely functional) programming language, but it is not intended to be used much as such.

 Current version: 2.0, early Fructidor 2026.

-Last documented version: 1.2, mid Messidor 2026.
+Previous documented, *incompatible* version: 1.2, mid Messidor 2026.

 ### Scripts